• Skip to primary navigation

 One of the real joys of the flat racing season is getting to see younger horses, full of potential, make their way in the sport.
 Breeding and the purchase fees commanded always tell a story but there is no substitute for seeing how well a horse copes (or otherwise) with the demands of competitive racing.

-The Duchess of Cambridge Stakes is a very important race in the early stages of the careers’ of highly regarded fillies.
+The Duchess Of Cambridge Stakes is a very important race in the early stages of the careers’ of highly regarded fillies.
 This Group 2 contest takes place over six furlongs and usually attracts a strong field, many of whom have already competed with distinction at Royal Ascot.
 The record of winners in recent years is mixed to say the least but this remains an important race which punters should keep a close eye on, especially in relation to the following season’s 1,000 Guineas.

 An Instant Hit